mojontwins/MK1_NES/README.md

 I've decided to clean **MT Engine MK1 NES** and make it useable.
 I *might even write a tutorial*.
 This is old code, but it might be useful for somebody.

-**Notice: current code in /src won't work as it is being revised for a final v1.0.
+**Notice: current code in /src may not work as it is being revised for a final v1.0.
 Use releases->tags for old working code.
 Watch for this notice to be removed**

 Credits
 =======